chrisbarrett/elisp-namespaces/readme.md

 (@ captain)                              ; => "Picard"
 ```

-### De Res Macronis Nomenspationem
+## De Res Macronis Nomenspationem

 The `namespace` macro is a versatile beast.
 It is used to import and export namespace symbols, load emacs
 features and download elisp packages.

+### Keyword arguments.

-It takes a number of keyword arguments, which expect vectors as their values.
+`namespace` takes a number of keyword arguments, which expect vectors as their values.

-#### export
+#### :export

 Make the given functions or variables externally-accessible ('public').
 ```lisp